espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

   > **NOTE**: If `gdbinitFile` is defined, these commands will be ignored.
 - `logLevel`: Debug Adapter logging level (0-4), 5 - for a full OOCD log.
 Default: 2.
 - `mode`: Can be either `auto`, to start the Debug Adapter and OpenOCD server within the extension or `manual`, to connect to an already running Debug Adapter and OpenOCD session.
 Default: auto.
-  > **NOTE:** If set to `manual`, OpenOCD and ESP-IDF Debug Adapter have to be manually executed by the user and the extension will just try to connect to existing servers at configured ports.
+  > **NOTE:** If set to `manual`, OpenOCD and ESP-IDF Debug Adapter have to be manually executed by you and the extension will just try to connect to existing servers at configured ports.
 - `name`: The name of the debug launch configuration.
 This will be shown in the Run view (Menu View -> Run).
 - `type`: Type of debug configuration.
 It **must** be `espidf`.
 - `verifyAppBinBeforeDebug`: (Default `false`) If enabled the extension will verify that the current workspace folder `build/${project-name}.bin` is the same of the target device application. `${project-name}` is the name of the project (i.e blink) and is obtained from the `build/project_description.json`.
 Set this to `true` to add application binary validation before debug session.